DanNixon/VOCALOID_Announcer/README.md

 ## To use

-1. Load the VSQs in to VOCALOID and export a WAV
+1. Create/load a VSQ and export a WAV
+2. If creating a new VSQ, create a new source `.json` file
+3. Create a new target `.json` if required
-2. Run the `converter` script
+4. Run the `converter` script (run `./converter -h` for usage)
-3. Upload to TX
+5. Use the sound files!

 ## VSQ file requirements